-Number of shares issued or issuable Common shares (including CDI's on ASX) 200,670,055 Performance Rights (issued to Mr Chiappini, Chief Executive Officer, subject to the following milestones: 5,000,000 1,500,000 performance rights convert to shares upon the Company's volume weighted average price of shares on ASX over 20 consecutive dates on which the Company's fully paid ordinary shares are traded exceeding AUD\$0.10; • 1,500,000 performance rights convert to shares upon the Company's volume weighted average price of shares on ASX over 20 consecutive dates on which the Company's fully paid ordinary shares are traded exceeding AUD\$0.15; and • 2,000,000 performance rights convert to shares upon the Company's volume weighted average price of shares on ASX over 20 consecutive dates on which the Company's fully paid ordinary shares are traded exceeding AUD\$0.20.
-Each milestone has a 3-year milestone conversion date) Performance Rights issued to EMC's General Manager, subject to the following milestones convert into ordinary shares upon the award of a Declaración de Impacto Ambiental by the Government of the Principality of Asturias to the Company (through its subsidiary, EMC) in respect of the Company's Environmental Impact Assessment for the Salave Gold Project (the 'Milestone').
-Up to 2,870,000 The number of performance rights which will vest on satisfaction of the Milestone will be as follows: • 2,875,000 performance rights will vest if Milestone is achieved during the 6 months ended December 31, 2023; • 2,156,250 performance rights will vest if Milestone is achieved during 2024.
+Number of shares issued or issual Common shares (including CDI's on ASX) 295,999,396 Performance Rights (issued to Mr Chiappini, Chief Executive Officer, subject to the following milestones: 1,500,000 performance rights convert to shares upon the Company's volume weighted average price of shares on ASX over 20 consecutive dates on which the Company's fully paid ordinary shares are traded exceeding AUD\$0.10; 1,500,000 performance rights convert to shares upon the Company's volume weighted average price of shares on ASX over 20 consecutive dates on which the Company's fully paid ordinary shares are traded exceeding AUD\$0.15; and 2,000,000 performance rights convert to shares upon the Company's volume weighted average price of shares on ASX over 20 consecutive dates on which the Company's fully paid ordinary shares are traded exceeding AUD\$0.20.
+Each milestone has a 3-year milestone conversion date) 5,000,000 Performance Rights issued to EMC's General Manager, subject to the following milestones convert into ordinary shares upon the award of a Declaración de Impacto Ambiental by the Government of the Principality of Asturias to the Company (through its subsidiary, EMC) in respect of the Company's Environmental Impact Assessment for the Salave Gold Project (the 'Milestone').
+Up to 2,156,250 The number of performance rights which will vest on satisfaction of the Milestone will be as follows: • 2,156,250 performance rights will vest if Milestone is achieved during 2024.
+Performance Rights (issued to Mr Roberts, Executive Chairman, subject to the following milestones: • 2,500,000 Class A performance rights convert to shares upon issuance of an 5,000,000 and environmental Impact Assessment in relation to the Company's Salave Gold Project;